We received this from Sam about an agency ripoff and what happened to her.

 Contract Rate Increase

-I was offered the role by the client and after 3 months I negotiated a £10pd increase and then after another 3 months, another £10pd increase.
+The client offered me the role and after 3 months I negotiated a £10pd increase and then after another 3 months, another £10pd increase.

-I am still with the client, but the agent has moved to another agency.
+I am still with the client, but the agent is no longer with the agency.

 The client has requested I stay with them until March 2011, with an extension to October 2011 with a current deadline to March 2012.